chrispassanisi/Code-Search-App/README.md

 ---

 Thank you for visiting.
-If you need any more details or just want to say hi, I can be reached at chris@nexusbios.co or (213) 257-5045.
+If you need any more details or just want to say hi, you can contact me at chris@nexusbios.co or (213) 257-5045.